Getting Heat Into Your Home

 The Supply Line

 In a floor joist installation, a supply header feeds the circuits within a zone.
-This header is simply a 3/4″ copper supply pipe that comes from the circulator pump.
+This header is simply a 3/4″ copper supply pipe that comes from the circulating pump.
 (See The Floor Joist Installation for detailed information on building the supply header.)

 In a slab installation, the supply line is run to one side of a slab manifold (see photo below) that has already been installed as part of the slab pour.
 (See The Slab Installation for detailed information on installing the slab manifold.)